stanley-gu/standardsCh/chapter.md

 The first systems biology simulation package, BIOSIM, was written in the 1960s [@Ga68].
 Since then, m

+We cover modeling and not flux balance analysis, for that see [@copeland2012computational]

+Since it is not possible to cover all the modeling tools available, we are just going to highlight ones that have some unique features to take note of.

 ### CellDesigner

 CellDesigner (<http://www.celldesigner.org/>) is a structured diagram editor for